 I’ve never considered myself a crafty person.
 Heaven knows I’m not artistic – my stick figure people look remarkably like my 3-year-old’s.
 But I like to make things.
 There was never really a way to channel this before I started a blog.
 Everyone thought I had ADD because I jumped from hobby to hobby – learning how to do new things like make cheese or recover a chair and then moving on to the next bright & shiny idea.

-Since starting this blog, I’ve been amazed to learn just how many things I actually can make on my own.
+Since starting this blog, I've been amazed to learn just how many things I actually can make on my own.
 Candles?
 Soap?
+Mason jar lights?
 Who knew?
-Though I’ll be honest, it’s not easy for me.
-I’m definitely not a natural when it comes to creativity.
-But I enjoy the process – without a project I’d be bored in 5 minutes.
+Though I'll be honest, it's not easy for me.
+I'm definitely not a natural when it comes to creativity.
+But I enjoy the process - without a project I'd be bored in 5 minutes.
+These DIY mason jar lanterns will light up your life, literally!

 When someone asked what it means to live a well-crafted life, I had to simmer on the question – over a glass of wine on the patio with my hubby now that weather is warm and breezy.
 I told him how much I loved the idea of celebrating makers.
 People who care about making beautiful lives.
 How I want that to be me, too.

-I’m not sure how that translated into cutting hundreds of tissue paper triangles to make these giant pickle jar DIY lanterns.
+I'm not sure how that translated into cutting hundreds of tissue paper triangles to make these giant DIY mason jar lanterns.
 But now our evening wine conversations have a warm glow.

 I realized that, for me, creating a well-crafted life has been the process of figuring out my passions and finding what inspires me.
 That’s why I’ve loved blogging so much.
 It’s an endless opportunity for learning.